PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-19-postgres-schemas.md

 ### Changing the search path

-To work with a renamed schema without the hassle of using qualified names, you can change the `search_path`.
-For example, if you set the `search_path` to `example1`, the tables we created earlier will be visible:
+Changing the `search_path` is an easy way to work with a renamed schema without the hassle of using qualified names.

+For example, to make the tables in `example1` visible:

 ```sql
 > set search_path to example1;